Teaching Your Dog – ‘Place’ or ‘Settle on the Mat’.

 Tips.

-Don’t be overly excited when you deliver the treats, just place them calmly on the mat, or between his feet if he is lying down.
+Don’t be overly excited when you deliver the treats, just place them calmly on the mat, or between the feet if the dog is lying down.

-It will help if you can sit on the floor with him when you start the training.
+It will help if you can sit on the floor with the dog when you start the training.

 As you build the steps up you can begin to add in a cue – “go to mat” or “settle” etc as well as a release cue such as “free” or “o.k.” when you have finished the exercise.